 Like any other clinician, Dr. Tishler helps arthritis patients manage side effects through dosing, timing, and route of delivery.
 For example, for chronic pain, he might recommend an edible with 5 mg THC twice a day for long-lasting coverage, and a vaporizer for acute relief on an as-needed basis.

-“One cannabinoid called THC-A — which is different from THC — is a better anti-inflammatory than THC or CBD,” he says.
+“One cannabinoid called THC-A—which is different from THC—is a better anti-inflammatory than THC or CBD,” he says.
 “When I treat somebody with an autoimmune disease like rheumatoid arthritis, I often try to add THC-A to the THC so that we're covering the underlying inflammation as well as deriving pain control.”
 Dr. Tishler supplements THC-A through an extract; Seritt gets her dose of THC-A and THC from a paste made from fresh plants that she grows herself.

-Why Medical Programs Matter
+Why Do Medical Marijuana Programs Matter?

 When it comes to CBD for arthritis, Dr. Tishler is unconvinced that the extract is particularly useful for pain at the available doses.
 (The most compelling research so far has been in rodents, not humans.)